Fahren1t/Samurai-Game/README.md

 **SOLUTION:**

-   *Our goal:*
+   *1. Our goal:*

    Our goal is to create a very simple mobile game and gain experience in the field, money and knowledge.
 So that we can make new games and gain more profits.
 Since we know we are just in the beginning of this journey, we desire to keep the game as simple as possible, and add it to the market.

    .

-   *Market Analysis*
+   *2. Market Analysis*

    The Market is the mobile game industry.
 We saw that the mobile game industy lacks simple yet fun games.
 Most of the games are full of ads, crap gameplay and lack creativenes.
 Those games which are not full of ads and has some quality, are pay to win games(games that are become easier to play when you make micropayments).
 We intend to free our game from this aspects and make the game as satifying as possible to play, and as ad free as possible to keep the player in the game.

    .

-   *Business process Analysis* (LLM: what could be the relevant contacts, end customers, departments, and political infuences for my game project?)
+   *3. Business process Analysis* (LLM: what could be the relevant contacts, end customers, departments, and political infuences for my game project?)

    Relevant customers:
    First most important relevant contacts of this project is definitively other game developers and designers.
 I got help from numerious tutorials in youtube from tons of other game developers.
 I even gave my e-mail to an other game developer so that he can send me a very usefull cheatsheet for Unity.
 Second most important relevant contact is probably going to be influencer.
 We will definitively contact some game influencers to market our game.
 Asfor the technical contacts, we will get in touch with mobile app stores.